F5Networks/f5-aws-cloudformation-v2/examples/failover/README.md

 - **Bastion**: This template creates a bastion host for accessing the BIG-IP instances when no public IP address is used for the management interfaces. *(Full stack only)*
 - **Application**: This template creates a generic example application for use when demonstrating live traffic through the BIG-IP instance. *(Full stack only)*
 - **Disaggregation** *(DAG/Ingress)*: This template creates resources required to get traffic to the BIG-IP, including Network Security Groups, Public IP Addresses, NAT rules and probes.
-- **Access**: This template creates AWS InstanceProfiles and IAM Roles.
+- **Access**: This template creates IAM Roles, AWS InstanceProfiles and ssh keys.
 - **BIG-IP**: This template creates F5 BIG-IP Virtual Edition instances provisioned with Local Traffic Manager (LTM) and (optionally) Application Security Manager (ASM).

 By default, this solution (failover.yaml) creates a VPN with 4 subnets, an example Web Application instance, two PAYG BIG-IP instances with three network interfaces (one for management and two for dataplane/application traffic - called external and internal).
 Depending on settings, the number of Public IPs provisioned will vary.